Vauxhall Insignia Sports Tourer long-term test review

 With four-wheel drive and a powerful yet frugal diesel engine, the spacious Vauxhall Insignia estate could be all the car you need.
 We've added one to our long-term fleet to see if it delivers...

 - The car: Vauxhall Insignia Sports Tourer 2.0 BiTurbo D Elite Nav 4x4 auto

 - Run by: Mitch McCabe, head of video

-- Why it’s here To see if Vauxhall’s flagship can offer an unbeatable combo of practicality, value and executive comfort in estate form
+- Why it’s here: To see if Vauxhall’s flagship offers an unbeatable combination of practicality, value and executive comfort in estate form